I'm just waiting for a couple things to be spit out from the printer, and I'll be right with you.

 While millions of Americans struggle to find work as they face foreclosures and bankruptcy, others have found a silver lining in the economic meltdown.

-Some were laid off, some quit voluntarily, lured by generous buyouts.
+Some were laid off, some quit voluntarily, lured by generous buyouts, buoyed by severance, savings, unemployment checks, or their parents.

 They travel on the cheap for weeks.

-They head back to school, or they volunteer at the neighborhood soup kitchen.
+They head back to school or they volunteer at the neighborhood soup kitchen.

 And at least till a bank account dries up, they're content living for today.